openuado/niet/README.md

 that will allow us to standardize how we parse YAML locally or in our CI pipelines.
 We wanted something reusable and easily distribuable.
 Niet was born.

+Over the years niet evolved to introduce the support of other formats like TOML.

-Niet is like [xmllint](http://xmlsoft.org/xmllint.html) or [jq](https://stedolan.github.io/jq/) but for YAML and JSON data - you can use it to slice and filter and map and transform structured data.
+Niet is like [xmllint](http://xmlsoft.org/xmllint.html) or [jq](https://stedolan.github.io/jq/) but for YAML, JSON and TOML data - you can use it to slice and filter and map and transform structured data.

 You can easily retrieve data by using simple expressions or using xpath advanced features to access non-trivial data.

-You can easily convert YAML format into JSON format and vice versa.
+You can easily convert YAML format into JSON, or TOML formats and vice versa.

 Niet is writen in Python so you can install it from a package manager (from PyPi) or directly by cloning this repository - no specific system rights are needed to install it.

-## Features
+## Main Features
 - Extract elements by using xpath syntax
+- Extract values from JSON format
-- Extract values from json format
+- Extract values from YAML format
-- Extract values from yaml format
+- Extract values from TOML format
 - Automaticaly detect format (json/yaml)
 - Read data from a web resource
 - Read data from file or pass data from stdin
 - Format output values
 - Format output to be reused by shell `eval`
-- Convert YAML to JSON
+- Convert YAML to JSON, or TOML
-- Convert JSON to YAML
+- Convert JSON to YAML, or TOML
+- Convert TOML to YAML, or JSON

 ## Install or Update niet